alexey-dc/nextjs_express_template/README.md

 If you're debating which one to use for yourself, here is a good article that helps establish a decision boundary: https://web.dev/when-to-use-local-https

+For example, you may have to use a custom local hostname if you're working OAuth - some OAuth providers don't allow using localhost as a redirect URL (e.g. [PayPal does not allow this](https://stackoverflow.com/questions/14436483/setting-paypal-return-url-to-localhost)).

 ## Localhost HTTP
 If you just run the code as-is, it will run on HTTP, no additional changes or setup necessary.